fnando/kitabu/README.md

 ### Using custom fonts

-You can use custom fonts for your PDF.
+You can use custom fonts on your ebooks.
 Just add them to the `fonts` directory (you can create this directory on your book's root directory if it doesn't exist).

-Then, on `templates/styles/pdf.css` you can add the `@font-face` declaration.
+Then, on `assets/styles/support/fonts.css` you can add the `@font-face` declaration.

 ```css
 @font-face {